coderaiser/redrun/README.md

 hello
 ```

-Usually all this steps is slow, becouse every `npm run` it is a new process.
+Usually all this steps is slow, because every `npm run` it is a new process.
 We use `npm run` for comfort of build tools of yesterday (like `gulp` and `grunt`) but without their weaknesses
 (a lot dependencies and plugins management frustrations)